photo of notebook that says make it happen on it next to a bouquet of tulips

 • Pack your lunch

 That’s it.
 Nothing earth-shattering; nothing out of the ordinary.
-Just a list to keep them on track so they can set themselves (and me) up for a less hectic morning as we’re trying to get out the door.
+This list will keep them on track so we will have a less hectic morning, especially as we’re trying to get out the door.

 I approach my own routine the same way.
 (Did you see that coming?!)